adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 - All operations logged for audit purposes (when logging enabled)
 - No direct system file modifications - all changes via API
 - Cronjob runs with admin user privileges
-- **Simple architecture**: Script runs from wherever placed - no temporary copies needed
+- **Simple architecture**: Script runs from `/var/lib/backup/firemon/` on FMOS - no temporary copies needed

 ## Support